Francesco Maria Zanotti: Life

-He was the son of Giampietro Zanotti, and a pupil of Eustachio Manfredi.
-In 1718 he became professor of philosophy at the University of Bologna, and in 1723 he was appointed as secretary of Luigi Ferdinando Marsigli.
+He was a pupil of Eustachio Manfredi.
+In 1718, he became professor of philosophy at the University of Bologna, and in 1723 he was appointed as secretary of Luigi Ferdinando Marsigli.
 Initially a Cartesian, he became a follower of Newton.
 In 1728 Francesco Algarotti experimented with light in his lab, replicating the prism and spectrum experiments of Isaac Newton.
 In 1741 he became a Fellow of the Royal Society.

 Zanotti's 1741 essay on the 'attractive force of ideas' defended a view of the association of ideas influenced by Newtonian physics.
 In 1754 Zanotti criticised Pierre-Louis Maupertuis for his views on Stoicism and Christianity, and was drawn into controversy about Stoicism with the Dominican professor Casto Innocenzio Ansaldi.

 In 1766 he became president of Institute of Science in Bologna.
-In 1775 Benjamin Wilson (painter) began a correspondence with Zanotti on phosphor.
+In 1775, Benjamin Wilson began a correspondence with Zanotti on phosphor.

-Other members of the family
+Family

-His brother, Giampietro Cavazzoni Zanotti was a Writer, painter, and art historian; Eustachio Zanotti was a famous astronomer and hydraulic engineer.
+His brother, Giampietro Cavazzoni Zanotti was a writer, painter, and art historian; Eustachio Zanotti was a famous astronomer and hydraulic engineer.
+His nephew was the philosopher and writer Manuel Lassala.